 Other adults may attend, especially if they foresee volunteering in the future in a ministry that will involve access to children and youth.
 Parents and other adults are welcome and encouraged to attend.

 When must employees and volunteers attend the PGC training?

-Those employees and volunteers who are required to attend must do so within 60 days of their employment date or beginning their volunteer service.
+Those employees and volunteers who are required to attend the 3-hr.
+PGC session must do so within 60 days of their employment date or beginning their volunteer service.
 Those who procrastinate in fulfilling this requirement may not be allowed access to children and youth until they complete the training.

 2013-2014 Schedule of Sessions